Cory Booker 2020 presidential campaign: Immigration

-Booker opined that the federal government's inability to construct the Trump wall, for which president Trump declared a national emergency situation, is not an emergency.
+Booker opined that the federal government's inability to construct the Mexico–United States border wall, for which president Trump declared a national emergency situation, is not an emergency.

 Health care

 Booker supports holding pharmaceutical companies accountable when they "gouge folks."
 He co-sponsored a bill that would take away patents if a company raises prices above what other countries are raising, allowing generic drugs to make the drug cheaper.
 In 2018 that introduced a bill that would "shine a light into drug company payments to individuals with influence over the types of drugs preferred by states’ Medicaid programs."
 He has been criticized for taking money from pharmaceutical executives and PAC's, accruing almost a half million in donations since 2013.